hollycowart/CSS-intro-with-GitHub/git-commit-and-sync/README.md

 ##How to sync

+Do this after you commit.
+You can make many commits, or one, before you sync.
+In other words, you do not need to sync every time you commit.

 In both the Mac and Windows app, you'll find a sync button at the upper right.
 To sync, click the button.

+**Note:** If you have not published this branch yet, the link or button will say "Publish," not "Sync."
+Click that.

 By syncing, you will make your remote repo (at GitHub) match your local repo (on your hard drive), providing a backup for your work.
 By keeping local and remote repos synchronized, you can protect your work and also share it with other people.

+##Final steps

+If you want or need to submit a **pull request** (and to complete this assignment, you do!), there's one last set of instructions for you to follow.

+Go back to the top of this repo, where all files and folders are listed.
+Go into the folder named *pull-requests* and follow the instructions there.